herickmotta/shopping-cart-front/README.md

 - Unit - Tests each components individually

 **NOTES**
 - Tests uses different libs because I started doing unitaries learning with react-testing-library.
-When I changed to acceptance ones, I begin to have some problemas, and that's why I used cypress.
+When I changed to acceptance ones, I begin to have some problems, and that's why I used cypress.

 API: https://shielded-wildwood-82973.herokuapp.com/